Ultra-High-Energy Cosmic Rays from Neutrino-Emitting Tidal Disruption Events: Modeling of individual TDE s

-with the diffusion coefficient $D \simeq R_L$ in the Bohm-like regime and the free-streaming timescale $t_{\mathrm{fs}}=r/c$.
+with the diffusion coefficient $D \simeq R_L c$ in the Bohm-like regime and the free-streaming timescale $t_{\mathrm{fs}}=r/c$.
 The first term ensures that the escape is limited by the free-streaming (ballistic) rate.
-While a different diffusion coefficient leads to a slightly different result, and also the coherence length of the magnetic field affects the shape of the escape component (see, e.g. \citet{2022Physi...4..473B}), this approach produces relatively hard escape spectra, which are required by the UHECR data, see, e.g., \citet{2019ApJ...873...88H}.
-In \figu{escape}, left panel, we show the corresponding cosmic-ray escape spectra, grouped into different mass groups (see figure caption) for AT2019dsg and pure $^{56}$Fe injection without transport effects (other than adiabatic losses).
+While a different diffusion coefficient leads to a slightly different result, and also the coherence length of the magnetic field affects the shape of the escape component (see, e.g. \citet{2022Physi...4..473B}), this approach describes relatively hard escape spectra required from UHECR data, see, e.g., \citet{2019ApJ...873...88H}.
+We show in \figu{escape}, left panel, the corresponding cosmic-ray escape spectra group into different mass groups (see figure caption) for AT2019dsg and pure $^{56}$Fe injection without transport effects (other than adiabatic losses).
 It is clear from the figure that the spectral shape below the peak of each component is quickly masked by a different component, which implies that, for hard enough escape spectra, the fit will not be very sensitive to the precise spectral index, and thus to the details of the diffusion model there.
-The H mass group is driven by protons and neutrons produced in the disintegration.
-The $^{56}$Fe (hypothetical) free-streaming escape spectrum is shown as the dashed curve, which corresponds to the in-source density suppressed by disintegration losses at the highest energies.
-It is lower than the blue Fe curve at the highest energies because it represents a single isotope only, and disintegration is very efficient, as can be seen from the shape of the curve and the from comparison with low energies, where disintegration does not occur.
+The H mass group is driven by protons and neutrons produced in the disintegration, which is suppressed by photo-meson production at high energies.
+The $^{56}$Fe (hypothetical) free-streaming escape spectrum is shown as the dashed curve, which corresponds to the in-source density suppressed by disintegration losses.
+It is lower than the Fe curve because it represents a single isotope only, and disintegration is very efficient, as can be seen from the shape of the curve and the comparison with low energies, where disintegration does not occur.
 In fact, the escape is relatively inefficient compared to nuclear disintegration and photo-meson production, as can be seen in \figu{timesdsg}.